 - Repeat customers.
 Create a segment of customers who have placed multiple orders from your store, then show your appreciation by sharing a special discount or giving them early access to sales and limited edition items.

 - Lapsed customers.
 Your Facebook ad campaign can be a great re-engagement tool, too.
-Create a segment of customers who haven’t made a purchase within the past 6 months, and target them with an ad that showcases the latest arrivals to your store or offers an irresistible incentive.
+Create a segment of customers who haven’t made a purchase in the past 6 months, and target them with an ad that showcases your latest arrivals.

 - Former subscribers and non-subscribers.
 In the Ad Builder, select a segment of people who have unsubscribed from your list or folks who have never subscribed at all.
 An ad featuring a special incentive might help convince the non-subscribers to sign up or help win back people who have unsubscribed.